Your Landscape Plants Will Sleep, Creep, Then Leap

 The Second Year They Creep

 Year two comes along and you can kind of tell your plants are getting bigger but not as much growth as expected.
 There are still empty spaces between them.
 You notice they don’t need as much water.
-Flowering trees and shrubs should bloom year 2 but sparingly.
+Flowering trees and shrubs should bloom in year 2 but sparingly.
 The larger roots are still getting established, especially for the trees.

 Overall, there should be more foliage.
 This is important since leaves absorb the sun creating energy which will eventually fuel the growth.